F5Networks/f5-azure-arm-templates/experimental/cluster/1nic/existing_stack/README.md

   - This template can send non-identifiable statistical information to F5 Networks to help us improve our templates.
 See [Sending statistical information to F5](#sending-statistical-information-to-f5).
   - In order to pass traffic from your clients to the servers, after launching the template, you must create virtual server(s) on the BIG-IP VE.
 See [Creating a virtual server](#creating-virtual-servers-on-the-big-ip-ve).
   - F5 has created a matrix that contains all of the tagged releases of the F5 ARM templates for Microsoft Azure and the corresponding BIG-IP versions, license types and throughputs available for a specific tagged release.
 See https://github.com/F5Networks/f5-azure-arm-templates/blob/master/azure-bigip-version-matrix.md.
+  - F5 has created an iApp (currently **Experimental**) for configuring logging for BIG-IP modules to be sent to a specific set of cloud analytics solutions.
+See [Experimental Logging iApp](#experimental-logging-iApp)
   - This template creates separate Azure storage accounts for each BIG-IP device that is a part of this deployment.